asifzubair/cheatsheets/algorithms/algorithms_i/merge_sort.md

 - kinda like multiple-index sort in pandas.
 - sort by one field and then another
 - entries must remain sorted after second sort with respect to first field

+examining sorting algorithms:
 - insertion sort is stable
     - equal items never move past each other
 - selection sort is __not__ stable